What is Operating Expense Ratio?

 Operating Expense Ratio vs. Cap Rate: What is the Difference?

-- Operating Expense Ratio (OER) → The OER is a measure of operational efficiency and computes the proportion of a property’s gross operating income (GOI) that is spent on operating expenses.
+- Operating Expense Ratio → The OER measures operational efficiency and computes the proportion of a property’s gross operating income (GOI) spent on operating expenses.

-- Cap Rate → In contrast, the cap rate is a measure of a property’s potential return on investment.
+- Cap Rate → In contrast, the cap rate measures a property’s potential return on investment.
 To calculate the cap rate, the property’s net operating income (NOI) is divided by the property’s current market value, resulting in the implied yield.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.